cahayazulkafli/hyprland-dotfiles/README.md

 # Hyprland Dotfiles

 Hyprland dotfiles for Arch Linux.
+Experimenting with Wayland to see if it is better for gaming or not.

 ## Prerequisites